microxgleek94/Code_Quiz/Assets/PsuedoCode.md

     * Use Bootstrap to create the user interface, so that way it is resposive

+        **Bootstrap**
+        -there needs to be a container that holds the timer -"" the question
+        -"" the answers
+        -"" the Correct/Incorrect alert when the user gets the question wrong -"" the High Score link

     * HTML and CSS need to be created using JS